-Out-of-hospital cardiac arrest (OHCA) is defined as a sudden and unexpected pulseless condition attributable to cessation of cardiac mechanical activity.1 Cardiac arrest has multiple aetiologies, and the aetiology of arrest influences treatment decisions.
-Underlying mechanisms for non-traumatic cardiac arrest are crudely categorised as (1) conductive abnormalities of the myocardium leading to arrhythmias, (2) chronically weakened myocardium leading to end-stage pump failure and (3) acute occlusion of a coronary artery leading to myocardial infarction.
+Out of hospital cardiac arrest (OHCA) is defined as a sudden and unexpected pulseless condition attributable to cessation of cardiac mechanical activity.(1) Cardiac arrest has multiple etiologies, and the etiology of arrest influences treatment decisions.
+Underlying mechanisms for non-traumatic cardiac arrest are crudely categorized as a) conductive abnormalities of the myocardium leading to arrhythmias, b) chronically weakened myocardium leading to end-stage pump failure, and c) acute occlusion of a coronary artery leading to myocardial infarction.
 Of these mechanisms of OHCA, resuscitation is generally most successful for isolated conductive abnormalities or for acute coronary thrombosis that is treated rapidly.
-Acute occlusion is common among patients with a first recorded rhythm of ventricular fibrillation (VF), which hereafter includes pulseless ventricular tachycardia as well as rhythms interpreted as shockable by an automated external defibrillator (AED).
-Recognition2 and successful treatment of VF is highly time-dependent.3 AEDs are medical devices (MDs) intended to simplify and improve treatment of OHCA.
-The timely use of AEDs by laypersons in conjunction with cardiopulmonary resuscitation (CPR including manual chest compressions with or without ventilation) is the only field intervention that has been shown to significantly increase the number of individuals who survive to discharge after OHCA.4
+Acute occlusion is most common among patients with a first recorded rhythm of ventricular fibrillation (VF), which hereafter includes pulseless ventricular tachycardia as well as rhythms interpreted as shockable by an automated external defibrillator (AED).
+Recognition(2) and successful treatment of VF is highly time-dependent.(3) AEDs are medical devices (MDs) intended to simplify and improve treatment of OHCA.
+The timely use of AEDs by laypersons in conjunction with cardiopulmonary resuscitation (CPR including manual chest compressions with or without ventilation) is the only field intervention that has been shown to significantly increase the number of individuals who survive to discharge after OHCA.(4)